dendenxu/CAD/README.md

    - Or `move` it around within the window.
 (A `toggle box` should appear.)
    - With your `toggle box ` on the screen, toggle the ellipse selected on the screen.
    - Want to close the window?
 Hit `Alt + f4`.

+## My Thoughts

+You think it works smoothly, don't you?

+Hhhhh.

+The actual source **IS COMPLETELY A MESS**.

+### A MESS!!

+Nothing more to say.

+Feeling dead already.